wysaid/clion-cmake-format/test/datasets/README.md

 # Test Datasets

-This directory contains test datasets for the CLion CMake Formatter, organized by functionality and test scenarios.
+This directory contains test datasets for the CLion CMake Format, organized by functionality and test scenarios.

 ## Directory Structure